mehanizm/valera/README.md

 JIRA_URL: https://jira.example-company.ru
 ```

 Proxy information is needed only if you have blocking problems in you country.
+You can find free SOCKS5 proxy in @socks5_bot telegram bot.

 For now only basic auth in jira is supported so you have to provide login and password.